 But, if you do have the ability to make some sacrifices and work harder to pay off your debt, now’s the time to do it.
-Here’s a free student loan payoff calculator to help you.
-Bonus points: you won’t just be done dealing with Great Lakes, you’ll be done with student loans period.
+Here’s a free student loan payoff calculator that is a great repayment planner tool.
+Bonus points!
+You’ll be done dealing with Great Lakes, and you’ll be done with student loans period.

 We’ll be honest.
 Great Lakes exists to collect your student loan in whatever way works best for the federal government.
-That means that they’re not obligated to help you out and find the best student loan repayment options for you.
+That means there’s no obligation to help you out and find the best student loan repayment options for you.

 Their job is just to make sure you don’t default, and that’s it.

-That’s why it can be really helpful to hire a third-party expert like Student Loan Planner who can help you navigate through your options and find the best student loan payoff plan for your individual situation.
-You don’t have to do this alone (no matter what your Great Lakes wants you to believe) and there is an optimal solution to your problem.
-We can help you find that solution so that you can leave your student loans in the past where they belong.
+That’s why it can be really helpful to hire a third-party expert like Student Loan Planner®.
+Our student debt experts can help navigate your options and find the best student loan payoff plan for you.
+You don’t have to do this alone (no matter what your Great Lakes wants you to believe).
+There is an optimal solution for your specific loans, and we can help you find it.
+Then, you can leave your student loans in the past where they belong.

 What has your experience been working with Great Lakes to repay your student loans?
 We look forward to hearing about it in the comments below.